What is Denture Stomatitis and How Do You Treat It?

 Denture stomatitis is a very common condition.
 So much so that it is not unusual for patients to have it without even realizing it.
 In fact, patients are often taken by surprise when a dental professional talks to them about having denture stomatitis during a routine oral exam.

-Since many patients are completely asymptomatic, they fail to understand the importance of changing their routine even after diagnosis.
-Read on to learn about the causes of denture stomatitis and more.
+Since many patients are completely asymptomatic, they fail to understand the importance of changing their denture hygiene routine even after diagnosis.

 What Is Denture Stomatitis?